What are the benefits of learning online?

 A laptop or desktop computer with an Internet connection (preferably high-speed).
 Some type of word processing program (Microsoft’s “Word,” Apple’s “Pages,” etc.) is also suggested.
 For students that qualify for free or reduced lunch cost, Internet Essentials may be able to assist with Internet access.
 Visit InternetEssentials.com or call 1-855-846-8376 for more information.

-What does a StepAhead online class look like?
+What does a AHVA online class look like?

-StepAhead uses a service called Apex Learning to deliver class content online.
+AHVA uses google classroom and a service called Apex Learning to deliver class content online.

 Are students able to work at their own pace?